DMR-Database/database-beta/README.md

 <br>with
 <ul><li>curl --fail -o ${DMRIDFILE} -s https://raw.githubusercontent.com/BM-Database/database-beta/master/DMRIds.dat
 </ul>
-Then press ctrl-x to exit confirm with y to save and press enter to use the chosen filename.
+Then press ctrl-x to exit, confirm with y to save and press enter to use the chosen filename.
 <br><br>
 Then execute sudo pistar-update or sudo HostFilesUpdate.sh and enjoy all names and callsigns on the display and webinterface.
 <hr>